 Take a closer look here at what we do.

 PlanetScale is committed to Vitess as an Open Source Project.
-Our CTO, Sugu, is the chief developer and community leader for Vitess and he will continue in this role.
-PlanetScale engineers do and will continue to contribute to the Vitess Project.
+PlanetScale CTO and Co-Founder, Sugu Sougoumarane, is the chief developer and community leader for Vitess.
+Many PlanetScale engineers contribute to the Vitess Project regularly.

 We are committed to keeping the query serving path (based on Vitess and MySQL) open-source so that our customers will never have to fear vendor lock-in.

-PlanetScale is the perfect solution for companies that:
+PlanetScale CNDb is the perfect solution for companies that:

 Let the co-creators and maintainers of Vitess help you get the most out of Vitess.

-However, what key-value stores have in scalability they lack in a number of other important features, including SQL protocol compatibility, secondary indexes, joins, and transactions.
+Key-value stores allow you to scale your data horizontally by adding more nodes to your database.
+But, they lack in a number of other features, such as SQL protocol compatibility, secondary indexes, joins, and transactions.

-Essentially, PlanetScale allows you to scale your relational data like a NoSQL database.
-PlanetScale is a functional superset of a key-value store and also scales horizontally like a key-value store.
-The PlanetScale solution supports out-of-the-box globally scalable, multi-datacenter deployments.
+PlanetScale CNDb allows you to scale your relational data like a NoSQL database; it scales horizontally like a key-value store, but without sacrificing relational features.
+The PlanetScale CNDb supports out-of-the-box globally scalable, multi-cloud deployments.

-PlanetScale uses horizontal sharding for scaling write operations.
-A key feature of Vitess is the vtgate proxy, which allows the application to perceive the horizontally sharded database cluster as if it were just one monolithic database.
-So while your application continues to run as if you were using just one database, the data can be spread across numerous database clusters.
+PlanetScale CNDb uses horizontal sharding for scaling MySQL databases.
+Applications connect to the Vitess databases using a stateless proxy that supports MySQL binary protocol and a full SQL parser (vtgate), which allows the application to perceive the horizontally sharded database cluster as if it were a single monolithic database.
+So while your application continues to run as if you were using just one database, the data can be spread across numerous database clusters (also called shards).

 There are numerous advantages to this approach:

-If you are writing a new application, you can start using PlanetScale Cloud Database right away, as though you are writing to a MySQL database.
+If you are writing a new application, you can start using PlanetScale CNDb right away, as though you are writing to a MySQL database.
 If you want to migrate from an existing database, we can help through our professional services offering.